cosmos/cosmos-sdk/docs/docs/building-modules/09-autocli.md

 Here are the steps to use the `autocli` package:

+1. Import the `autocli` package in your project.
-1. Define your app's modules that implement the `appmodule.AppModule` interface.
+2. Define your app's modules that implement the `appmodule.AppModule` interface.
-2. Create an instance of the `autocli.AppOptions` struct that specifies the modules you defined.
+3. Create an instance of the `autocli.AppOptions` struct that specifies the modules you defined.
+If you are using the `depinject` package to manage your app's dependencies, it can automatically create an instance of `autocli.AppOptions` based on your app's configuration.
+The `autocli.AppOptions` struct can be found in the `client/v2/autocli/app.go` file.
+4. Implement the `AutoCLIOptions()` method on each module to specify the service and sub-commands to be mapped.
+This method `func (am AppModule) AutoCLIOptions() *autocliv1.ModuleOptions` returns a pointer to an instance of `autocliv1.ModuleOptions`, which contains the configuration for mapping the service and sub-commands.
-3. Use the EnhanceRootCommand() method provided by autocli to add the CLI commands for the specified modules to your root command.
+5. Use the `EnhanceRootCommand()` method provided by `autocli` to add the CLI commands for the specified modules to your root command and can also be found in the `client/v2/autocli/app.go` file.
+Additionally, this method adds the `autocli` functionality to your app's root command.
+This method is additive only, meaning that it does not create commands if they are already registered for a module.
+Instead, it adds any missing commands to the root command.

 Here's an example of how to use `autocli`: